 Today, doctors are pressured to see more patients in less time and to spend less time with each patient.
 Insurance issues, such as the need for referrals, complicate patient care for parents as well as doctors and their offices.

-The increasing complexities of the health care system mean that parents have to take charge of their kids' care.
+The increasing complexities of the health care system mean that parents have to play a more active role in their kids' care.
 In the past, parents may have known far less about their kids' health, growth, and development.
-In today's world, the health information that's readily available on the Internet, in bookstores, and on TV suggests that parents have the ability to be more informed than ever before.
+Now, health information is readily available online, in bookstores, and on TV, letting parents be more informed than ever before.
 This is good news, because parents who actively participate in their kids' health care help to ensure the best care possible.

 In some cases, though, parents who do their own research may find incomplete or inaccurate medical and health information.
 Parents armed with stacks of printouts from unreliable Internet sources could find themselves at odds with a tense and frustrated doctor who doesn't have time to agree or disagree with each piece of information.

 Another common problem that may hinder a good relationship with your doctor is unrealistic expectations or an unwillingness to trust a doctor's diagnosis or treatment of a minor illness.
 For example, many parents expect a drug or medicine for common colds, when a wait-and-see approach is often better.
 As a result, some doctors may feel pressured to give in to parental expectations for prescriptions or treatment, even when it's not necessary or in the best interest of the child's health.

 Open communication and reasonable expectations are the key to building a better relationship with your child's doctor.